Batrachedra psithyra

 Batrachedra psithyra, the spleenwort spore-eater, is a species of moth of the family Batrachedridae.
 It is endemic to New Zealand.
 This species has been observed in the North, South and Matiu / Somes Islands.
 This species inhabits overgrown grasslands or fern glades and have also been observed in gumland heath.
 The larvae of this species feed on fern sori including those on Histiopteris incisa.
 Adults are on the wing from November to January and tends to fly at sunset.
 At rest this species raises the front part of its body and when moving waves alternate antennae.

 Taxonomy

 Batrachedra psithyra was described in 1889 by Edward Meyrick using material he collected in Hamilton.
 George Hudson discussed and illustrated this species in his 1928 publication The Butterflies and Moths of New Zealand under the name Batrachedra psathyra.
 The lectotype specimen is held by the Natural History Museum, London.

 Description

 The larva of this species is small and pale.
-When mature it is between 5 to 6 mm long with a head that is light brown.
+When mature it is between 5 and 6 mm long with a head that is light brown.

 Meyrick described the species as follows: